SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Related Work and Motivation

 \subsection{Blockchain Sharding with Corrupted Shards}

 Only a handful of blockchain sharding studies allow corrupted shards, with various limitations.
 Free2Shard~\cite{rana2022free2shard} allows corrupted shards and preserves the system's security via a network-wide consensus.
 However, it is based on the assumption of a global synchronous network environment.
 Therefore, it does not work correctly under a practical partial-synchronous network.
 In addition, Free2Shard adopts the \ac{PoW} consensus protocol, which does not provide deterministic finality and is prone to forking problems.
+PolyShard \cite{li2020polyshard} leverages coded sharding to enable nodes to store and verify coded shard data, thereby maintaining system security even in the presence of corrupted shards.
+However, PolyShard also requires an ideal synchronous network environment, which may limit its practicality.
+Additionally, the computational overhead of polynomial encoding/decoding and the communication costs of network-wide data exchange could impact both its performance and generality.
 In GearBox~\cite{gearbox}, the system relies on a network-wide consensus to ensure the system's security, which can easily lead to a performance bottleneck in large-scale networks.
 The latest work, known as CoChain~\cite{cochain}, similarly stems from an intuition that allows shard corruption to enhance concurrency.
 In CoChain, shards are randomly assigned to CoC (Consensus on Consensus) groups.
 However, CoChain only permits the failure of less than one-third of the shards within a group.
 When the group size is no larger than 3, CoChain cannot allow any corrupted shard, losing feasibility.
 More importantly, CoChain needs to rely on very time-consuming state migration to replace the corrupted shards when they fork.
 In contrast, our SpiralShard can utilize the LCE protocol to easily help corrupted shards remove excess forks without the need for shard replacement or recovery.